AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 ### Reset Password Page
 - added reset functionality so that user can set their new password

-### Euerka framework
+### Eureka framework
 - added some components from Eureka Pachkage into Matter view page

 ### Predict score page
-- Workoing on Machine learning model so as to train the model for predicting the scores based on past data.
+- Working on Machine learning model so as to train the model for predicting the profile scores based on past data.